bitExpert/disco/docs/basic/basic-concepts.md

 will throw an exception when public or protected methods without a `@Bean` annotation are found.

-## container-interop
+## PSR-11

-Disco implements the [container-interop](https://github.com/container-interop/container-interop) interface.
+Disco implements the [PSR-11](http://www.php-fig.org/psr/psr-11/) interface.
-That means you can use Disco in any application that can deal with container-interop, e.g. [zend-expressive](https://github.com/zendframework/zend-expressive).
+That means you can use Disco in any application that can deal with PSR-11 containers, e.g. [zend-expressive](https://github.com/zendframework/zend-expressive).

 In a nutshell the container-interop project provides a interface for DI